Breakdown: In Your House: Event

 The fifth match was between D'Lo Brown and Gangrel.
 The match went back and forth until Brown performed a low blow, and a running sitout powerbomb.
 Brown kept the advantage until Gangrel performed a flapjack onto the ropes.
-Mark Henry then came down to ringside as Gangrel performed a back body drop, and a flying clothesline.
+Mark Henry then came down to ringside as Gangrel performed a back body drop and a flying clothesline.
 As Gangrel ran at the ropes, Henry pulled down the ropes, sending Gangrel outside the ring.
 Brown distracted the referee as Henry sent Gangrel into the ringpost, and back into the ring.
 Brown then pinned Gangrel after a Sky High.
 After the match, Gangrel spat "blood" into Henry's face, attacked Brown, and performed an Impaler on Brown.

 The sixth match was a Triple Threat match in a steel cage between Ken Shamrock, Mankind and The Rock.
 The match went back and forth between all three, and each was double-teamed.
 As Mankind and Shamrock double-teamed The Rock, The Rock fought back with a DDT to Mankind and a float-over DDT to Shamrock.
 The Rock then performed a scoop slam and a People's Elbow to both before climbing the cage.
-Mankind and Shamrock stopped, and attacked The Rock.
-The Rock then performed a low blow to Shamrock, and a Rock Bottom to Mankind.
+Mankind and Shamrock stopped and attacked The Rock.
+The Rock then performed a low blow to Shamrock and a Rock Bottom to Mankind.
 Shamrock fought back with a belly to belly suplex, and applied the ankle lock.
 Mankind stopped Shamrock and climbed to the top of the cage.
 The Rock followed but Mankind threw him off.
 Mankind then performed a diving elbow drop from the top of the cage, but The Rock avoided it.
 Shamrock then attempted to climb out the door, but Mankind held onto his leg.
-Shamrock brought a chair into the ring, and attempted to hit Mankind.
+Shamrock brought a chair into the ring and attempted to hit Mankind.
 Mankind avoided it, performed a double-arm DDT on Shamrock, and hit him with the chair.
 As Mankind climbed the cage, The Rock pinned Shamrock to win the match, and become the number-one contender to the WWF Championship.

 The seventh match was between Dustin Runnels and Val Venis (accompanied by Terri Runnels).
 Venis performed a spinebuster, but Runnels came back with a powerbomb.
 Venis knocked Runnels outside and attacked Runnels.
-As they re-entered the ring, Runnels performed a back body drop, but Venis fought back with a Russian legsweep, and applied the camel clutch.
-Runnels blocked a suplex into his own suplex, but Venis came back with a chinlock.
+As they re-entered the ring, Runnels performed a backbody drop, but Venis fought back with a Russian legsweep, and applied the camel clutch.
+Runnels blocked a suplex into his suplex, but Venis came back with a chinlock.
 Runnels fought back with a DDT and climbed the turnbuckles, but Venis threw him to the outside.
-They then went back and forth until Venis performed a powerslam, several elbow drops, and pinned Runnels after a Money Shot.
+They then went back and forth until Venis performed a power slam, several elbow drops, and pinned Runnels after a Money Shot.